By Robert Sharoff

 If you can’t live without grass, raise the blade on your mower to 3 inches or so.
 A closely cropped lawn – say 1 or 2 inches tall – increases plant stress, which in turn increases maintenance.
 And because taller grass more effectively shades the ground, it discourages weed growth.

-Mulching inhibits weed growth and helps soil retain moisture.
+Mulching inhibits weed growth and helps the soil retain moisture.
 A layer of organic mulch should be between two and four inches deep.
 Avoid using sawdust as a mulch, as it eats up nitrogen as it decomposes.

 A conventional sprinkler is one of the most inefficient and wasteful ways of watering your garden.
 Far better are various drip-irrigation systems: porous hoses concealed under mulch that distribute water where it’s needed.
 There are also systems for container gardens that consist of a main hose with smaller tubes every few inches that go directly into different pots.